rudrasingh21/Spark-2---Streaming-Applications/README.md

 # Spark-2---Streaming-Applications
-Structured Streaming in Apache Spark 2 by Janani Ravi
+Structured Streaming in Apache Spark 2 by JR